AleksandrCherepanov/english/20220809_quantifiers.md

 7. **None of** my best friends called to see how I was.
 8. We can **either** walk or take the bus.
 9. +
-10. We can **either** go on holiday in July or August.
+10. We can go on holiday **either** in July or August.

 ##### TG
 ###### a
-2. both of them, both
+2. either of them, both
 3. everything
 4. all day, any
 5. they all passed